England | Scotland | Wales | Northern Ireland | Ireland

 If a GP or another member of our health care team believes you need hospital treatment or specialist care elsewhere, they will ask you where you would like to go.
 If you prefer to have some time to think before deciding where to have treatment, you will be offered the option of calling the medical secretary who will arrange your referral.

 Certain services such as HGV and PSV medicals, completion of Insurance claim forms, holiday cancellation forms, etc. are not covered by the National Health Service.
 You will be charged a fee for these.
 A list of current charges are listed below.
-These are in line with the British Medical Association guidelines.

 ** Please note that Letters of support / Holiday cancellation forms have to be paid in advance

 LETTERS OF SUPPORT

 Medical Letter £50.00